Departmental budgets for Admin/City Manager and Finance

 Inspection & Permits Director Wyatt Pugh told the committee that the budget would remain mostly steady, with the only real change being contractual services.
 Several line items were consolidated, including payments for the online citizen access portal, totaling about $55,000 annually.
 This upgrade will allow contractors to handle business licenses online, creating a one-stop shop and reducing staff workload.
 Demolition costs of $330,000 were added for abandoned properties, plus funds for any potential tearing down of condemned single-family homes.
 Officials noted liens will recoup costs from property owners.

-City Engineer Cale Smith presented his budget, starting with adding a senior civil engineer for workload and succession planning, funding for the comprehensive plan, library phase 4, Highway 31 tunnel work (to be completed summer '26), stormwater and creek wall fixes, new sidewalks and ADA ramps, Edgewood crosswalk changes, City Hall workspace upgrades, and planning/design for Public Works and an additional Fire Station.
+City Engineer Cale Smith presented his budget, starting with adding a senior civil engineer position, funding for the upcoming comprehensive plan, library phase 4, Highway 31 tunnel work (to be completed summer '26), stormwater and creek wall fixes, new sidewalks and ADA ramps, Edgewood crosswalk changes, City Hall workspace upgrades, and planning/design for Public Works and an additional Fire Station.
 The city is also planning to install four pickleball courts near the mega field.
 Lighting will be handled as a possible add-on to reduce expenses.
 The conversation wrapped up by projecting five years of capital needs, including fire station construction, senior center renovations, creek wall stabilization, and even exploring a shared indoor gun range with nearby cities.

 Watch the video to see all the details presented.